 Mont-Blanc and the Valley of Chamonix being considered the roof of Europe, it would be a shame not to discover the more popular gems: the Aiguille du Midi and the Mer de Glace.
 Therefore, if you want to spend less time strolling around the village or even have an extra day in Chamonix, we strongly suggest you to visit these two top attractions.

 | For more information about the Aiguille du Midi and the Mer de Glace, check our post here |

-First mentions to the Valley of Chamonix date back to the XI century when it was part of the feudal domain of the House of Savoy.
-However, due to its challenging weather, it was inhabited mainly by a few farmers and religious orders and did not have any historical importance until the XVIII century when two English men helped putting Chamonix on the map for the rest of Europe.
+First mentions to the Valley of Chamonix date back to the 11th century when it was part of the feudal domain of the House of Savoy.
+However, due to its challenging weather, it was inhabited mainly by a few farmers and religious orders and did not have any historical importance until the 18th century when two English men helped putting Chamonix on the map for the rest of Europe.
 Richard Pococke and William Windham visited the valley in 1741 and published articles about the mountains and glaciers in different journals, starting a furor of visitors to explore this picturesque village.
 From this point on, tourism only grew to be the main local activity, first with Alpine mountain guides and later on with hotels and a ski station.
 In 1924, Chamonix hosted the first Winter Olympic games which helped to make it internationally famous and turn it into the classy old style ski resort we know today.

 DAY 1 - WALK IN THE VILLAGE

 This square is the heart of Chamonix with streets taking you everywhere you want to explore!
 Located just in front of the post office, the square is named after Jacques Balmat (more about him on the next point).
 All around it you'll see charming buildings in French alpine architecture style and the superb mountain peaks in the background.
 A splendid sight, we will definitely never forget!